SpenserJ/SpenserJ.com-archive/source/_posts/2013-07-15-securing-a-linux-server.markdown

 ## Staying on top of things

 You should now have a server that is locked down and ready to use, however this is not the end of your security journey.
 Stay on top of updates (and always test them in a non-production environment first), always close ports that you don't need, check your logs regularly, and know your servers inside-and-out.

+## HackerNews Followup

+There are some great comments over at [HackerNews](https://news.ycombinator.com/item?id=6384603), and I suggest you read through them if you're interested in different perspectives and higher security.
+This post is intended as a beginners guide to security, and the end of this post does not mean your server is invulnerable.
+Use this to quickly lock down a new server, and then build upon it for your unique situation.
+You may want to look into IPV6 security, changing your SSH port (security through obscurity), secured kernels (SELinux and GRSecurity), tracking system changes, and full audits if your server has ever been unsecured, or has been online for any substantial length of time.
+There are hundreds of entry points into a server, and every application you install brings yet another possible hole, but with the proper tools, you can go to bed without worries.